 As a result, hearing her firsthand stories felt like re-living the experience, the peril, the devastation.
 It was certainly more real than any movie or book I’ve ever seen or read.

 It was truly touching and quite a meaningful end to our week in El Salvador.

-Getting a Covid test in El Salvador in 2021: how tough was it?
+Getting a Covid test in El Salvador: how tough was it?

 Super easy.
 You can find a list of testing enters here.
 We ended up getting an antigen test with Analiza in San Salvador.
 It was easy, super quick, and relatively cheap.